tijko/VocabDB/README.md

 You can grab a copy of mechanize from https://pypi.python.org/pypi/mechanize/ and BeautifulSoup from http://www.crummy.com/software/BeautifulSoup/.

-For the database files you will need to edit the paths to your user's home directory on your system or you will get an error about 'No such file or directory'(unless haumea is your systems name).
+For the database files, they will be saved as a '.' file to your user's home directory on your system.
+If you 'dump' that database it will be saved as a 'txt' file in your user's home directory on your system.